Abdelrahman-Mo7amed/Stock-Predictor-Project/README.md

 ## 📝 License

 This project is licensed under the MIT License.
 Feel free to use and modify the code as you see fit!

----

-Feel free to personalize or adjust any parts to fit your style and project specifics!